The Serengeti Plain: Fallacies that aren’t fallacies

 Having excessive confidence in one’s abilities or judgments.

 93% of drivers believe they are above-average drivers.
-While mathematically they are incorrect, this also might give them the confidence to act.
-Being constantly worried about each driving decision would make them even worse.
+While mathematically they are incorrect, this also gives them the confidence to act.
+Constantly second-guessing each driving decision would make them even worse.

 Founders must be over-confident.
 The most likely outcome is failure, so you have to be overconfident to remain optimistic.
 At the beginning, both successes and failures look the same, so you have to be overconfident to push through.
 Before Product/Market Fit, you can’t know whether or when you’re going to hit Product/Market Fit, so you have to be overconfident to keep trying things, treating everything as an experiment, not a failure.